awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 Place each task on a different container instance\.
 This task placement constraint can be specified when either running a task or creating a new service\.

 `memberOf`
 Place tasks on container instances that satisfy an expression\.
-For more information about the expression syntax for constraints, see [Cluster Query Language](cluster-query-language.md)\.
+For more information about the expression syntax for constraints, see [Cluster query language](cluster-query-language.md)\.
 The `memberOf` task placement constraint can be specified with the following actions:
 + Running a task
 + Creating a new service